Trismegiste/WamBundle/README.md

  * You need a big bunch of Chain of Responsability which changes every week
  * You face a logic problem with non deterministic path

-## Is there a releaase for ZF/CodeIgniter/FatFreeFramework instead of Symfony 2.1 ?
+## Is there a release for ZF/CodeIgniter/FatFreeFramework ?
 Yes U can: this library can be included in whatever you want.
 For example : the console can be run as far as you have PHP 5.3.8.
-PhpUnit and TravisCI don't need any framework to be ran.
+PhpUnit and TravisCI don't need any framework to be run.

 But for convinience, there is also service for symfony 2.1 because it is the most advanced framework for PHP today